yosun/boobhack/README.md

  * 20% - How artfully are the boob(s) presented?
  * 20% - How interesting is the interactive?
  * 20% - Does it contribute to computer graphics research in boob movement-simulation physics?
- * 20% - Does it leave the visitor with something to think about?
+ * 20% - How alluring or profound is it?
  * 20% - How hot is the overall experience?

 <a name="admin"></a>